Liking the look of Leeds

 After a slow start the Bees, my title tip back in August, have now won nine of their last ten, kept three clean sheets on the trot and are now just a point off the top with Leyton Orient and Wolves both having a wobble of late.

-I'm amazed at the price with Swindon having won just twice on the road compared to their eight at home, so I'd pile into that.
+I'm amazed they are offered at evens by BetVictor and William Hill with Swindon having won just twice on the road compared to their eight at home, so I'd pile into that.

 In League Two, another team who struggled at the start but are coming good are Cheltenham.

 Mark Yates' Robins seemed to have a hangover from their play-off semi-final defeat to Northampton last term as they won just two of their first ten games.